Health Reform timeline

 States are allowed to merge together individual and small group markets if the state determines it is appropriate.

 Cost-sharing limits - 2014

-For 2014, the out of pocket maximums are the same as the maximum out-of-pocket limits applicable to HSA-compatible high deductible health plans under IRS Code (note that the 2012 maximums are $6,050 for self-only coverage and $12,100 for family coverage).
+For 2014, the out of pocket maximums are the same as the maximum out-of-pocket limits applicable to HSA-compatible high deductible health plans under IRS Code.
+The Small Group, Large Group and Self-funded maximum out-of-pocket limits can’t exceed $6,450 for single coverage and $12,900 for family coverage.
 For future years, the 2014 limits are increased by the premium adjustment percentage - the percentage increase in the average per capita premium for health insurance coverage.
 These limits impact individual, small group and large group new business in 2014 and existing non-grandfathered business.

 Wellness programs - 2014

 The law permits employers to offer employee rewards of up to 30% of the cost of coverage for participating in a wellness program and meeting certain health-related standards.

 Transitional reinsurance program - 2014